webcrank/webcrank/README.md

 This is the result of hard questions, complaints and prodding after a twitter conversation between @markhibberd @jedws @possiblywrong
-@dibblego @neutralthoughts @gersei @purefn and a possibly a few others that spewed over onto #scalaz.
+@dibblego @neutralthoughts @gersei @purefn and possibly a few others that spewed over onto #scalaz.